mariomui/custom-obsidian-external-scripts/README.md

 Externally lifecycle loaded scripts injected by plugins to enhance obsidianmd quality of life

-This repository/folder houses scripts designed to augment the plugins used in the [[ObsidianMD-app]], provided that those plugins expose their api.
+This repository/folder houses scripts designed to augment the plugins used in the [[ObsidianMD-app,]], provided that those plugins expose their api.

 # =